Friday, July 26, 2024

 Boston Red Sox pitcher Steven Wright, who is battling a knee injury, threw a live batting practice on Saturday.
 He’s hopeful after throwing batting practice that he will not have to start the season on the disabled list.

-“If I keep progressing the way I have been, there’s definitely a good chance that I’m going to be able to break with the team,” Wright said.
+“If I keep progressing the way I have been, there’s a good chance that I’m going to be able to break with the team,” Wright said.

 He threw a three-inning session on Saturday.
 He also threw a two-inning batting practice on Wednesday, March 14th.